optyfr/JRomManager/README.md

 ## Technical
 _Minimal developement requirements_:
-- Eclipse Oxygen for Java with WindowBuilder feature
+- Eclipse Oxygen for Java with WindowBuilder feature et Gradle Buildship
 - Java 8
+- Gradle dependencies (via Maven repositories)
 	- Apache Commons Codec 1.11
 	- Apache Commons IO 2.6
 	- Apache Commons Lang3 3.7
 	- Apache Commons Text 1.3
 	- Apache Commons Compress 1.16 (used solely to list 7zip content)
 	- StreamEx 0.6.6
 	- SevenZipJBinding 9.20-2.00 (faster than using 7z cmd line)
+- Git submodules dependencies
+	- Jtrrntzip
+	- JUpdater

 _Minimal usage requirements_:
 - 1GB Free Ram (2GB or more with Software Lists, MultiCore feature, 7z ultra compression, ...)
-- Any OS with Java 8 runtime
+- Any OS with at least Java 8 runtime (64 bits version required to get more than 1GB)
 - (optional) 7zip or p7zip cmdline program if you need 7z format and only if SevenZipJBinding doesn't work on your platform
-- ~~(optional) trrntzip cmdline program if you want to torrentzip your files~~
+- ~~(optional) trrntzip cmdline program if you want to torrentzip your files~~ (now integrated with Jtrrntzip)

 _Behavior compared to other Rom managers_
 - By default, Split mode may differ from ClrMamePro, it's because JRomManager is by default using "explicit merging" and so will split only according the merge attribute presence (as preconised in logiqx faq), whereas ClrMamePro will split as soon as a rom in parent set as same CRC even if no merge attribute as been set!
 The difference is especially visible for Software Lists where merge flag does not exist at all in the DTD, so in this case "Split Merged" mode will be the same as using "Non Merged" mode for JRomManager.
 RomCenter is also known to be respectful of the merge attribute.
 To reproduce the ClrMamePro behavior you will have to select "implicit merge" option in profile settings